Fort Boyard (game show): The Treasure Room

 If, however, they declare an incorrect word, the gold is not released and instead the gate to the treasure room begins to close immediately, prompting the contestants to make a quick escape, and they complete the game with no winnings.
 The won gold is then weighed and converted into local currency; this makes the contestants' prize money.
+Their winning total was added to the "Leader Board", which was introduced in the second British series and displayed the five teams who collected the greatest amount of gold.
+The leader board was used to decide how much the team won as prize money, although this was not mentioned in the show.

 In most countries, the money won by the team is given to a charity.
-Some countries, including Spain, Argentina, the UK, and Belgium, give the money directly to the members of the team.
-Some give vacations instead of money, dependent on how much the team won.
+Some countries, including UK, Spain, Argentina and Belgium, give the money directly to the members of the team while others give vacations instead of money, dependent on how much the team won.
 In France, between 1990 and 1992, the treasure was given to the team, but since 1993, the whole prize goes to charity.
 Then again in 2010, the prize money was given to the contestants.

+In 1990, the rules are different as is the design of the treasure room.
+The original treasure room had a roof designed with wooden modules covered with stone decor like the other false walls in the fort.
+The team had to collect 18 keys during 18 tests, however no team manage to do this.
+These 18 keys allowed them enter and open the 18 chests located in the Treasure Room.
+Each key would only open a specific chest.
+At the end of the show, the contestants open the chests and discover inside each one, a random number of Boyars that they must collect.
+Succeeding in opening all the chests did not happen in the first French season.
+To enter the treasure room, contestants had to go through a flooded cavern, in the basement of the fort.
+After passing through a dark labyrinth, they enter the treasure room through the small skylight located under the main gate.
+This opening was only used that year, but it is still present today and has only been used on one further occasion.
+When the contestants have collected as many Boyars from the chests as possible, they must exit through the large revolving turnstile gate before it closes.

 Summary of the UK rules

-Note: Opening titles shown the original series (1–3) boat, and did not actually show the 2003 remake series arriving outside the Fort.
+Note: Opening titles show the original series' boat, and did not actually show the participants of the 2003 remake series arriving outside the Fort.

-Broadcast

-UK transmissions

-In total, 57 episodes were shown in the original Channel 5 series; including four celebrity specials and a special edition with contestants from the first UK series of The Mole.

-On 1 July 2014, Challenge announced on social media that they had re-acquired all the Channel 5 years of the show (previously repeated by the channel from 2002 to 2006) and would begin airing series 1–2 in August that year, with series 3 and 4 following in 2015.
-Series 1 started on 4 August at 5 pm, followed by series 2 on 18 August 2014.
-Series 3 starts on 7 May 2015 at 6 pm.